melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 tables, so you most likely didn't notice speed problem.
 If you are moving  to larger tables, you'll quickly notice that your database becomes incredibly slow.

 As you might have guessed, that's what indexes are for.
-By default databases store all data in one big chunk, sorted by the primary key (which is an index by the way).
+By default, databases store all data in one big chunk, sorted by the primary key (which is an index by the way).
 Without proper indexes, the database may need to read the full table in order to get the data you need.
 This is called a *full table scan*.

 We can speed up queries to a table by adding indexes.
 However, while **indexes speed up reads, they slow down writes**, since the indexes need to be updated.
-Lets do that:
+Let's do that:

 ```sql
 CREATE INDEX i_student_id ON students_classes (student_id);